celestiaorg/docs/nodes/celestia-app.md

 ---
-description: Learn how you can build celestia-appp.
+description: Learn how you can build celestia-app.
 ---

 # Install celestia-app